Antonditto/docker-torrserver/README.md

 # Docker container for TorrServer
-Run TorrServer on Docker containder
+Run TorrServer on Docker container